sandylcruz/catalog/README.md

 ## Development

-To run guard livereload, go to root and run "bundle exec guard"
+To run Rails server, go to root and run `rails s`

-To run Rails server, go to root and run "rails s"
+To run webpack, go to root and run `./bin/webpack-dev-server`.

-To run eslint, go to root and run "yarn eslint"
+To run eslint, go to root and run `yarn eslint`

 To run rubocop autofix, go to root and run "rubocop -A"